Skip to main content

 Liberal Arts and Sciences, Option: Education

-Prepare to become a teacher, teacher assistant or paraprofessional in the K-12 school setting.
-Program courses emphasize best practices, theory and diversity among populations of students.
+Teachers are needed now more than ever.
+If you're passionate about helping others learn and grow, start your education career journey at RCBC.
+Prepare to become a teacher, teacher assistant, or paraprofessional in the K-12 school setting.
+Program courses emphasize best practices, educational theory, and diversity among student populations.

 College Catalog